 · Performs other duties as assigned

 KNOWLEDGE, SKILLS AND ABILITIES

-Position requires possession of and the ability to retain a current, valid state-issued driver’s license appropriate to the assignment.
-Employees who drive on state business are subject to driver’s license record checks, must maintain acceptable driving records and must complete any required driver training (see Arizona Administrative Code R2-10-207.12.).
+Position requires possession of and ability to retain a current, valid Level 1 Fingerprint Clearance card issued in their name.
+A baseline blood lead level and a baseline hearing test, both which will be conducted on an annual basis, will need to be conducted prior to employment.
+Position requires possession of and ability to retain a current, valid state-issued driver’s license appropriate to the assignment.
+Employees who drive on state business are subject to driver’s license record checks, must maintain acceptable driving records and must complete any required driver training in accordance with Arizona Administrative Code R2-10-207.12.
 All newly hired employees will be subject to the E-Verify Employment Eligibility Verification program.
 Our work environment offers training opportunities and encourages career development.

 The State of Arizona offers an outstanding comprehensive benefits package including: